doomvox/raku-study/notes/meeting_2022jun05.md

     3.  .list and .List

         1.  if you write your own .List does .list see it?
+A: no, list still works as always

     4.  operators